ForgingAntiquity/forgingantiquity.github.io/forgeries.md

   loadSheet();
 </script>

+<h3 id="Description">Description</h3>
+In the table above and the project database, papyri and related texts are listed first by papyrological siglum where one exists (according to the <a href="http://papyri.info/docs/checklist">Checklist of Editions at papyri.info</a>), or according to the details of the work in which they are discussed.
+In some cases there is no such publication, so the first column is left blank.
+In every case possible, we record (in the columns "Inventory number" and "Collection" the collection in which the text is currently found, as well as the text's number(s) in the [Trismegistos](https://www.trismegistos.org) ("TM") database where it exists.
+These are hyperlinked where possible; where it is not, the number(s) can be searched from the Trismegistos landing page.

+The "Typology" column contains the classification of the forgeries into the categories established within the project.
+A [full description of this typology](/typology) is available which explains the categories adopted.

 <h3 id="Bibliography">Bibliography</h3>
 The bibliography below lists those works referred to in the table above; it is not a complete bibliogrpahy of the project.For papyrus editions and sigla, please refer to the <a href="http://papyri.info/docs/checklist">Checklist of Editions at papyri.info</a>.